FranciscoOrdonez/Movie-Recommender-systems-and-big-data-in-Matlab/README.md

 10. sort my predictions in descending order so as to see first the movies with the best predicting rating
 11. print predicted movies and original ratings

-You can find the MATLAB code for "COLLABORATIVE FILTERING MOVIE RECOMMENDER SYSTEM WITH SPARSE MATRIX" in [here](recommender-coding/recommender-normal).
+You can find the MATLAB code for "COLLABORATIVE FILTERING MOVIE RECOMMENDER SYSTEM WITH fmincg ALGORITHM" in [here](recommender-coding/recommender-normal).
 And your can check my movie ratings in [here](recommender-coding/my-ratings-action)
 The result and predictions:
 ##### My predictions:
 ![image](https://user-images.githubusercontent.com/53232113/120266438-842e9f00-c267-11eb-80f8-099ca1fefd35.png)